ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

 circumstances beyond user control.

-Projects wishing to request a refund should email help+tgi@ncsa.illinois.edu.
+Projects wishing to request a refund should email help@ncsa.illinois.edu.
 Please include the batch job ids and the standard error and output files produced by the job(s).